 The following diagram provides a high-level pictorial overview of the discovery-based installation method.

-- A backup administrator sets up a master agent in a department location, configures a discovery rule and initiates the discovery process.
+- A backup administrator sets up a master agent in a client location, configures a discovery rule and initiates the discovery process.

 The discovery rule can use one of the following discovery methods: network-based discovery, Active Directory discovery or import-based discovery.